AjitavBasak/EggTimer/README.md

 14. All the wrappers are placed under utils
 15. The timer check is allowed 3 checks before failing to make sure its not because of update lag.
 16. The reports are configured to have surefire report, cucumber report in html form and also cucumber publish facility.
-17. Comments given whereever seemed necessary
+17. Comments given wherever seemed necessary
 18. Currently Tag used is on feature level but can be updated for scenario and hence only required scenario can be run